 The Eja, the women's version of the Exos, also comes in two sizes.
 The XS/S size is for torsos between 13.5 and 17 inches and M/L for torsos 16 to 19.5 inches.

 The hip belt will accommodate waists between 30 and 50 inches in the S/M-sized Exos.
 Osprey doesn't publish those adjustment numbers anywhere, though.
-So, we can only give you those numbers for the S/M Exos 58 pack we tested.
+So, I can only give you those numbers for the S/M Exos 58 pack I tested.

 The Exos features a removable top lid and sleeping pad attachment strap, as mentioned above.
 The brain weighs 4.4 ounces, and the strap weighs 0.4 ounces.
 With both of these removed, the pack is 4.8 ounces lighter.